Students of the Game: Reloadable Code

 HMR...it was my code.
 As it turns out,

 HMR isn't free.
 It requires the code author to design and build the code to be reloadable code.

-So in the intrepid spirit of craftsmanship, I have resurected my Calendar App and refactored it into
+So in the intrepid spirit of craftsmanship, I have resurected my Calendar App and refactored it to be

 HMR is when we have a special program running outside of our app.
 The job of this program is to watch for changes to our

 .cljs files.
 When our special program detects changes it will tell the browser that there are changes in our code, send those changes to the browser, and trigger a "reload" which means our running app is automatically updated with the new code and the app state is exactly where we left it.